If you’ve ever struggled with infertility, I’m sure you’ve heard, “Just relax and you’ll get pregnant!” or “You’re too stressed!”

 - Keep a journal: writing things down can be helpful during this time.
 It can help you understand why you’re feeling the way you are, and maybe reveal something you might be burying that needs to be addressed to move forward.

 - Stay connected with family and friends: isolating yourself during this time can be appealing, but try to stay connected to your social circle for support.
 It is okay to remind them that you’d rather not talk about baby stuff right now, or you might even feel comfortable confiding in them about what you’re going through.

 - Communicate with your partner: infertility can be really trying on a relationship.
 Each person is going through something individually, and you are both going through something together.
 Keeping the communication open and supportive can be key during this emotional time.

 - Get informed: this is a time of uncertainty.
 And that in itself can cause a lot of anxiety, depression, worry, and stress.
 Getting as much information as possible about what is happening, and what to expect in the future can help with the uncertainty.
-Don’t be afraid to ask your doctor questions, or to seek out a professional during this time to help guide you through.
+Don’t be afraid to ask your doctor questions, or to seek out a professional infertility therapist during this time to help guide you through.

 Recent Posts / View All Posts